JamalNkaisseri/TicTacToe/README.md

 The Minimax algorithm is used by the AI player to determine the best move to make.
 It considers all possible moves and assigns a score to each move, assuming the opponent also plays optimally.
 The AI player then chooses the move with the highest score, guaranteeing the best possible outcome or, at worst, a draw.

 ## Credits
-This project is developed by [Jamal].
+This project is developed by me.
 If you have any questions or suggestions, please feel free to contact me.

+X - @Jamxl98

 Enjoy playing the TicTacToe game against the unbeatable AI!